Bloated11/assistant/README.md

 ## Acknowledgments

-Inspired by phenom from the Iron Man/MCU franchise.
+Inspired by Friday from the Iron Man/MCU franchise.
 Built with Python and various open-source libraries.
-# assistant
-# assistant
-# assistant